 - National OBD Clearing House, Weber State University.

 - On-Board Diagnostics, or OBD II, Fact Sheet.

 - A Guide to Environmental Compliance and Pollution Prevention for Vehicle Repair Shops in Missouri.

 - Alliance of Automotive Service Providers of Missouri.
 Membership organization committed to improving the automotive service industry through image building and ongoing training.

-- Archived Gateway Air Repair Newsletters - Please be aware that some topics covered in earlier issues were specific to the previous emissions testing program and may no longer apply.
+- Archived Gateway Air Repair Newsletters - Be aware that some topics covered in earlier issues were specific to the previous emissions testing program and may no longer apply.

 - Auto.com.
 Online automotive news magazine, published by the Detroit Free Press.

 - Autoshop 101.
 Automotive Training and Resource Site for Automotive Electronics.

 - Automotive Service Association.
 Membership organization that provides automotive business and technical support to association members.